 Total number of spam complaints / Total number of sent emails

 To avoid spam complaints, make sure to message only those who subscribed to your emails and make sure every email of the campaign lives up to the expectations readers may have after filling in the subscription form.
+Read on the comprehensive guide on how to stop your emails from going to spam.

 4. Time spent reading the email